NxPKG/distronode-lint/docs/usage.md

 ## Gradual adoption

-For an easier gradual adoption, adopters should consider [ignore file][configuring.md#ignoring-rules-for-entire-files] feature.
-This allows the quick introduction of a linter pipeline for preventing addition of new violations, while known violations are ignored.
+For an easier gradual adoption, adopters should consider [ignore file][ignoring-rules-for-entire-files] feature.
+This allows the quick introduction of a linter pipeline for preventing the addition of new violations, while known violations are ignored.
 Some people can work on addressing these historical violations while others may continue to work on other maintenance tasks.

 The deprecated `--progressive` mode was removed in v6.16.0 as it added code complexity and performance overhead.
 It also presented several corner cases